agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `integrate()`

 Integrates a [Framework Integration](../integration/Introduction.md) into AgileTs.
-An Integration simply tells AgileTs, howto mutates a particular Component whenever a State changes.
+An Integration simply tells AgileTs, how to mutates a particular Component whenever a State changes.
 In order to bind States to UI-Components and thus be reactive, any Framework using AgileTs needs an Integration for AgileTs.
 For example, to use AgileTs in a [React](https://reactjs.org/) environment, we have to integrate/register the [React Integration](../../../react/Introduction.md).